jeremy-denis/web/my-timer/README.md

 duration : the duration before an incrementation of the value in the timer min      : the minimum value to start the timer max      : the maximum value of the timer.
-When the value is reach the timer is stop
+When the value is reach the timer is stop step     : the value that will be add to the timer at each step

 #### duration sample